KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 -  `tab` a table containing numeric and non numerical data
 -  `symCols` is a list of columns as symbols to apply encoding to, setting as `::` will encode all symbol columns

-returns a dictionary containing mapping information (`modelInfo`) and a projection of the transformation function to be applied to new data (`transform`)
+returns a dictionary containing mapping information (`modelInfo`) and a projection of the transformation function to be applied to new data (`transform`).

 ???
-"Dictionary return"
+"Result dictionary"

 	The mapping values are contained within `modelInfo`.
 These values map the distinct symbol values found within each column

 	```
 	`col1`col2!(`a`b;`c`d)
 	```

 	The transform functionality is contained within the `transform` key.
-The function takes the following as inputs:
+The function takes as arguments

 	-  `tab` is a simple table
 	-  `symDict` is a dictionary where each key indicates the columns in `tab` to be encoded, while the values indicate what mapping to use when encoding.
 If (::) is used, it is assumed that the columns in the fit and transform table are the same